Webinar on the Medicare PFS Final Rule. Sign up.

 The Role of a Care Manager in Chronic Care Management

 At ChartSpan, we act as a CCM partner with our Nurses-First staffing model.
-Our on-staff nurses play the role of care manager for your CCM patients to improve patient retention and care outcomes.
-With the help of our software, our nurses can effectively manage communication with providers while checking in with patients about their care.
+Our nurses and clinicians serve as care managers for your CCM patients to improve patient retention and care outcomes.
+With the help of our software, our nurses and clinicians can effectively manage communication with providers while checking in with patients about their care.

 Learn More About Chronic Care Management Solutions From ChartSpan